Trelash

 There are great places to visit near Trelash including some great hiking areas, country parks, towns, hills, villages, historic buildings and airports.

-Country Parks to visit near Trelash include Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park.
+Don't miss Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park's country parks if visiting the area around Trelash.

 There are a several good villages in the Trelash area like Cremyll, and Botallack.

-The area around Trelash features a number of interesting airports including Cornwall Airport Newquay, and Land's End Airport.
+Trelash has some unmissable airports nearby like Cornwall Airport Newquay, and Land's End Airport.

 Trelash History